 Road ecology is the study of the interaction between roads and the natural environment.
-It examines and addresses the effects of roads on wildlife populations (such as road mortality) and ecological processes (habitat loss).
+It examines and addresses the effects of roads on wildlife populations (e.g. road mortality) and ecological processes (e.g. habitat fragmentation).

-Roads often cross through wildlife habitat, which can create a physical barrier causing road mortality.
+Roads often cross through wildlife habitat, which can create a physical barrier or cause road mortality.
 This can negatively impact wildlife populations, especially for species at risk.

 While it's impossible to stop building roads, they can be designed and built in ways that minimize the impacts on wildlife through the use of road ecology best management practices (BMPs).